Course Accessibility Checklist

 • True bulleted and numbered lists are used (asterisks and tab are avoided).

-• The Microsoft Office Accessibility checker was used to identify and resolve issues.
+• The Microsoft Office Accessibility Checker was used to identify and resolve issues.

-Resources:
+Excel Resources:

 • All video content used in class or as a class resource (online, DVD, VHS) is accurately captioned (avoid unedited auto captions in YouTube and similar platforms).

-• Transcripts are available for audio-based materials.
+• Transcripts are available for audio-only materials.